Solomon-m/mylearning/README.md

-# Example programs for learngin
+# Example programs for learning